 - Mount or explore the backup archive and try to restore files or folders from it.

 To troubleshoot the issue please see the Solution section of this article.

-If an Acronis product creates corrupt backup archives, please use the following scheme to troubleshoot the issue:
+If an Acronis product creates corrupt backup archives, please use the following scheme to troubleshoot the issue (click to enlarge):

-The troubleshooting scheme will guide you through steps to find out whether the backups are detected as corrupt due to the machine's faulty hardware, or they get corrupted during data transfer from network or USB, or due to the faulty transfer cable, or if the issue appears while the software is running in Windows, or if the issue is with Acronis Bootable Media.
+The troubleshooting scheme will guide you through steps to find out whether the backups are detected as corrupt due to the machine's faulty hardware, or they get corrupted during data transfer from network or USB, or due to the faulty transfer cable, or if the issue appears while the software is running in Windows or other loaded operating system, or if the issue is with Acronis Bootable Media.

 (!)
 If a backup task with automatic post-backup validation fails with an error message about backup corruption, while manually started validation succeeds, then such case should be throughly investigated - please contact Acronis Customer Central.